Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Method

 And sixth, we measure the weak-lensing mass by minimizing the radial bin area--weighted difference between the simulated and model shear profiles.
 The weak-lensing mass for the $i$-th cluster, when taking the simulated profile mis-centered by $R_\text{mis}$, then is

 where $k$ runs over the radial bins, and $A_k$ is the area covered by that bin.
 The shape measurement variance in real measurements scales like the inverse of the bin area. \citet{sommerip} explicitly show how this setup produces unbiased weak-lensing mass estimates independently on the amount of shape noise.
 This weight guarantees that we are weighting the different scale in the same way as they will be weighted in the real data.
+Note also that we added the uncorrelated LSS noise to the shear profile, rather than considering it a noise source in the $M_\text{WL}$ extraction.
+This implies that the uncorrelated LSS variance contributes to the WL scatter $\sigma_\text{WL}$, as it is a statistical noise source on the shear profile.
+This configuration ensurers that while extracting $M_\text{WL}$ we apply the correct relative weights to the different scales.

 The choice of the innermost radial scale $R_\text{min}$ and outermost radial scale $R_\text{max}$ has a great impact on the accuracy of the weak-lensing mass extraction.
-As a baseline we choose $R_\text{min}=0.5$ Mpc/$h$, and $R_\text{max} = 3.2 (1+z_\text{cl})^{-1}$ Mpc/$h$.
+As a baseline we choose $R_\text{min}=0.5\,h^{-1}$ Mpc, and $R_\text{max} = 3.2 (1+z_\text{cl})^{-1}\,h^{-1}$ Mpc.
 We will explore the impact of varying the inner fitting radius and also argue for the redshift dependence of the outer fitting radius below (cf. Section~\ref{sec:inner_fitting_radius}, and Section~\ref{sec:outer_radius}).

 This procedure provides us with 3 $M_\text{WL}^i(R_\text{mis})$ for each halo and for each $R_\text{mis}$ thanks to the 3 projection axes.
 It is noteworthy here that thanks to the mis-centering distribution $P(R_\text{mis}|\lambda^i)$ we also know how probable each mis-centering radius $R_\text{mis}$ is.